KaterinaZaharieva/DevOps-classwork1/CONTRIBUTING.md

 talk about a bug yet and not to label the issue.)
 - Explain the behavior you would expect and the actual behavior.
-- Please provide as much context as possible and describe the *reproduction steps* !that someone else can follow to recreate the issue on their own.
+- Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
 For good bug reports you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.